dhemery/trot.dale.emery.name/content/posts/2003/04/planet_of_my_own.md

 <p>
 <strong>The Story.</strong>
 <em>Planet of My Own</em> marks the first time Scott and I collaborated writing a song.
 I had written the first verse and the chorus a year or two earlier, in 1981 or so.
 I was stuck, as I often am, so Scott decided to write a few more verses.
 His Venus and Saturn lyrics were just what the lonely planeteer ordered. </p>
-<p> This is also another first&#8212;the first of many songs we recorded in Ttimm Roy's basement.
-Ttimm had recently moved into the house, and the basement was unfinished.
+<p> This is also another first—the first of many songs we recorded in Ttïmm Roy's basement.
+Ttïmm had recently moved into the house, and the basement was unfinished.
 I think there was a pile of firewood (left over from the previous owners) beside the drumset. </p>
-<p> A final first&#8212;this is the first song we recorded with drums.
-Ttimm had bought a drum set (at a yard sale, I think) for $35.
+<p> A final first—this is the first song we recorded with drums.
+Ttïmm had bought a drum set (at a yard sale, I think) for $35.
 We used this set for a bunch of songs, and it always sounded great. </p>
 <p> There's no bass on this song.
 I don't miss it. </p>
 <p>
 <strong>Instruments</strong>